-In April 2019 at the Steering Committee meeting of the UIA Commission on the UN Sustainable Development Goals in Dhaka, Bangladesh, the International Union of Architects adopted the Dhaka Declaration the UN 17 Sustainable Development Goals.
+In April 2019, at the Steering Committee meeting of the UIA Commission on the UN Sustainable Development Goals in Dhaka, Bangladesh, the International Union of Architects adopted the Dhaka Declaration on the UN 17 Sustainable Development Goals.
 The Dhaka Declaration encourages architects and all other professionals to take action in their own practices.

 The Dhaka Declaration

 “Over the last few decades, tremendous progress has been made in improving the health, education, and well-being of people around the world.
 However, this development has been accompanied by environmental damage, climate change, and resource depletion, as well as social and cultural challenges.
 In 2015, the nations of the world came together and laid out the United Nations 17 Sustainable Development Goals to be achieved by 2030.

 Architecture has an impact on each of the 17 Sustainable Development Goals, and architects can help the goals to be achieved.
 As architects, we have the responsibility to contribute to the built environment and make choices that change the world for the better—through better buildings, settlements, landscape architecture and urban planning.

 We call on architects worldwide to take action in their own practice, and as civic leaders, to shape their work and their words to help achieve these goals."